-More & more companies have a requirement for 7*24 hour service, and can neither afford to be off-line for a couple of days after a problem, or even have systems down for a couple of hours for maintenance.
+More and more companies have a requirement for 7*24 hour service, and can neither afford to be off-line for a couple of days after a problem, or even have systems down for a couple of hours for maintenance.
 As the cost of hardware is now relatively cheap, compared to the cost of downtime, its economic to have 2 data centres, and mirror the data between them.
 This means you can have very fast disaster recovery, and you can also switch applications to your secondary site, while you close the primary site for maintenance.

 There are basically 2 sorts of mirroring;